Skip to content

 Loss & Training

-Three-stage training: Stage 1 uses 700K synthetic and public data for OTSL format warm-up (visual encoder frozen); Stage 2 applies full-parameter supervised fine-tuning on 50K real tables; Stage 3 applies GRPO RL fine-tuning under the TRivia framework on 50K unannotated data.
+A three-stage training strategy is employed: Stage 1 utilizes 700K synthetic and public data for OTSL format warm-up (visual encoder frozen); Stage 2 performs full-parameter supervised fine-tuning on 50K real tables; Stage 3 applies the TRivia framework for GRPO RL fine-tuning on 50K unlabeled data.

 Key Experimental Results